Creating a Workflow

 Condition

-Condition to limit the initiation of a workflow instance.
-A workflow instance for the base record type only initiates if this condition is met.
+Condition to limit when a workflow instance initiates.
+A workflow instance for the record type initiates only if this condition is met.
 Use the Condition Builder or the Formula Builder to create a condition or formula.

-For more information, see Defining a Condition with the Condition Builder, Defining a Condition with Expressions, or Defining a Condition with Formulas.
+For more information, see Defining a Condition with the Condition Builder or Defining a Condition with Formulas.

 Saved Search

-Saved search that returns records of the same type as the base record type for the workflow.
-NetSuite runs the saved search and initiates a workflow instance if the record meets the criteria in the saved search.
+Saved search that returns records matching the base record type for the workflow.
+NetSuite runs the saved search and initiates a workflow instance if the record meets the saved search criteria.

-The saved search must have at least one filter criteria set on the Criteria subtab of the saved search.
+The saved search must have at least one filter set on the Criteria subtab.

 Note:

-An error can occur if the Saved Search filter is not public and not shared with the user or role.
-Ensure that saved searches are available to the users and roles that execute the workflow
+An error can occur if the Saved Search filter isn't public or shared with the user or role.
+Ensure that saved searches are available to anyone who needs to run the workflow.

-5. Optionally, if custom fields of type Workflow exist, set the field values under Custom.
+5. (Optionall) If custom fields of type Workflow exist, set the field values under Custom.

-The Custom section does not appear of there are no custom fields of type Workflow in the NetSuite account.
+The Custom section doesn't appear if there are no custom fields of type Workflow in the account.

 6. Click Save.
-NetSuite creates the workflow with an initial state and opens the workflow in the Workflow Manager.
+NetSuite creates the workflow with an initial state and opens it in the Workflow Manager.

 You can continue to define the workflow by adding states.
 See Working with States.